mihaidusmanu/cross-descriptor-vis-loc-map/README.md

 ### Pretrained models

 We provide two pretrained models trained on descriptors extracted from COLMAP SIFT and OpenCV SIFT keypoints, respectively.
-These models can be downloaded by running
+These models can be downloaded by running:
 ```
 bash scripts/download_checkpoints.sh
 ```